Making a small claim

 Keep a copy of the letter and ask the Post Office for proof of postage - you might need to show when you sent your letter.

-The other person or business should reply to your claim within 14 days.
-It could be up to 90 days if the matter is very complicated.
+The other person or business usually has to reply to your letter within 14 days.
+It could be longer if the matter is complicated.

 If they don’t agree with your claim, they should say:

-if they’re making a claim of their own (a ‘counterclaim’)
+- if they’re planning to make a claim of their own (a ‘counterclaim’)

 If the other person or business makes a counterclaim, check the facts they’re relying on and make a note of anything you disagree with.
 Also try to find evidence to prove they’re wrong.
 For example, if you told your landlord about repairs but they ignored you and claim you damaged your home, find proof of when you told them.